Viewtiful Joe (video game): Development

-The musical score for Viewtiful Joe was co-composed by Masakazu Sugimori and Masami Ueda.
+The score for Viewtiful Joe was co-composed by Masakazu Sugimori and Masami Ueda.
 It was released alongside the score for Viewtiful Joe 2 on a double album titled Viewtiful Joe + Viewtiful Joe 2 Original Soundtrack in Japan on 22 December 2004 by Suleputer.
 A music video is played within the game featuring a rap vocal song titled "Viewtiful World" composed by D.A.I.
-The video features a group of people, including Inaba himself, motion captured as some of the game's characters.
+The video features a group of people, including Inaba himself, motion captured as some of the characters.
 On 11 June 2003, Avex released the video on DVD and released the song as a single.
-Both the North American and Japanese releases of Viewtiful Joe feature English voice acting in order to keep a "western comic book feel to [the game]."
+Both the North American and Japanese releases of Viewtiful Joe feature English voice acting in order to keep a "western comic book feel".
 Voice-over work in Viewtiful Joe was provided by Soundelux Design Music Group.
-Voice actors for the game include Dee Bradley Baker, Christina Puccelli, Gregg Berger, Mikey Kelley, Roger Rose, and Kevin Michael Richardson.
+Voice actors include Dee Bradley Baker, Christina Puccelli, Gregg Berger, Mikey Kelley, Roger Rose, and Kevin Michael Richardson.
 Director Hideki Kamiya provides the voice for Six Machine.

-A budget re-release of the game for the GameCube titled Viewtiful Joe: Revival was released in Japan in late 2003, adding a "Sweet Mode" to decrease the difficulty setting from the original game's "Kids Mode".
+A budget re-release for the GameCube titled Viewtiful Joe: Revival was released in Japan in late 2003, adding a "Sweet Mode" to decrease the difficulty setting from the original game's "Kids Mode".
 A PlayStation 2 port of Viewtiful Joe was released by Clover Studio in 2004.
 It was released in Japan with the subtitle A New Hope.
 The release added the character Dante of Devil May Cry as an unlockable character.
 The PlayStation 2 version does not feature progressive scan seen in the GameCube version.
 The game was also re-released under Nintendo's GameCube Player's Choice label in 2004 in North America and Europe.

-It is said that Director Kamiya based Joe's run animation on how he got to work, and the bosses of the game are based on Capcom executives.

 In a 2017 interview with Dengeki PlayStation, Kamiya expressed interest in remaking the game.